MimmyJau/mimmyjau.github.io/src/pages/posts/allowputascreate.md

         return self.paginator.get_paginated_response(data)

 ```

-This is a lot to take in, but let me highlight the most important things in each class.
+Here are the most important takeaways.

 `GenericAPIView` mainly does 4 things:
 - It figures out what the QuerySet is